Finite group subschemes of abelian varieties over finite fields: Abstract

 \section{Abstract}

 Let $A$ be an abelian variety over a finite field $k$.
 The $k$-isogeny class of $A$ is uniquely determined by the Weil polynomial $f_A$.
-We assume that $f_A$ has no multiple roots.
-For a given prime number $\ell\neq\ch k$ we give a classification of groupschemes $B[\ell]$, where $B$ runs through the isogeny class, in terms of certain Newton polygons associated to $f_A$.
+We assume that $f_A$ is separable.
+For a given prime number $\ell\neq\ch k$ we give a classification of group schemes $B[\ell]$, where $B$ runs through the isogeny class, in terms of certain Newton polygons associated to $f_A$.
 As an application we classify zeta functions of Kummer surfaces over $k$.